 • Love of Learning – The Montessori environment serves to preserve and nurture the child’s innate joy and satisfaction in learning, in doing meaningful work and in exploring life.

-Our Montessori Principls
+Our Montessori Principles

 Kentstown Montessori School endeavours to cultivate the child’s sense of independence, self-respect, social responsibility, passion for work done well, and concern for their immediate environment and the larger community.
 With this in mind, we have established the following Montessori principles to guide us: